Rules and Regulations

 No. You may not bring your own fridge or microwave.
 The College provides a microwave-fridge combination in each room for students to use.

 What cooking equipment can I bring?

 The only cooking equipment students are not allowed to bring into the Residence Halls are those with exposed heating coils such as toasters and some hot plates.
 Blenders, crock pots, coffee makers, George Foreman grills, and any other equipment without exposed heating coils is permitted.

 Fish in a tank of 10 gallons or less are the only pets permitted in the Residence Halls.
 This category does not extend to turtles, crabs, water lizards, snakes, etc. These and all other pets other than fish are prohibited at all times in the residence halls.

 I play an instrument, what can I bring to campus with me?

-Please note that Flagler College, the Office of Student Services, and the Office of Residence Life are not responsible for a student's belongings in the event of damage, including fire, sprinkler discharge, hurricanes, etc., per the terms and conditions of the Flagler College Resident Hall Policy Contract.
+Please note that Flagler College, the Office of Student Affairs, and the Office of Residence Life are not responsible for a student's belongings in the event of damage, including fire, sprinkler discharge, hurricanes, etc., per the terms and conditions of the Flagler College Resident Hall Policy Contract.
 Students are encouraged to obtain their own personal and property loss insurance.Back To Top

 Per the Flagler College Residence Hall Policy Contract, the College is not responsible for theft or damage to a student's personal property or belongings.
 It is strongly recommended that all students purchase renter's insurance to cover damage or loss of personal property.
 If you would like to request an exception to this policy please complete the form below.Back To Top